 Interview with Markos Romanos – COO, Pylon Network

 Markos was born and raised in Athens, Greece.
-At the age of 18 he became an “academic nomad” to pursue his studies abroad and get to see “what is out there”.
-He got hooked on sustainable technologies and his destiny became clear!
-He started exploring them, testing them, seeing how they interacted, how they complete (and compete with) each other and how they could be implemented – as soon as possible.
+At the age of 18, he became an “academic nomad” to pursue his studies abroad and get to see “what is out there.”
+He got hooked on sustainable technologies, and his destiny became clear!
+He started exploring them, testing them, seeing how they interacted, how they complete (and compete with) each other, and how they could be implemented – as soon as possible.

 Today, almost 10 years after, he spends his time validating business models, based on the marriage of blockchain technology and the digitalization of the energy sector.
-As the COO of Pylon Network, his role is focused on facilitating international cooperations, engaging with energy stakeholders and working on ways to accelerate innovation in the energy sector
+As the COO of Pylon Network, his role is focused on facilitating international cooperations, engaging with energy stakeholders, and working on ways to accelerate innovation in the energy sector.

 How was Pylon Network Formed and could you tell us a bit of your relation to Klenergy-tech, and what was the reason that you wanted to separate Pylon from it?

-Klenergy was founded 5 years ago starting its journey as a cleantech startup.
-Back then we were 4 young, international engineers, who could not understand why sustainable technologies are not being promoted as they should and decided to show to the world that a cleaner, more decentralized development model is possible, not only from an environmental point of view, but also from an economic and social point of view.
+Klenergy was founded 5 years ago, starting its journey as a cleantech startup.
+Back then we were 4 young, international engineers, who could not understand why sustainable technologies are not being promoted as they should and decided to show to the world that a cleaner, more decentralized development model is possible, not only from an environmental point of view but also from an economic and social point of view.

 Our first product, Klenergy HELIOS, was a hydrogen storage unit capable of storing vast amounts of excess electricity from renewable energy sources and deliver, efficiently, electricity and hot water on demand.
-Klenergy started receiving international recognition and without realizing, a university competition idea had turned out into a full time job.
+Klenergy started receiving international recognition, and without realizing, a university competition idea had turned out into a full-time job.

 However, trying to commercialize a hardware solution in the energy sector and – essentially – competing with a guy called Elon Musk (!), we were wise enough to strategize and aim for a more lean development.

 However, the conceptualization proved to be the easiest of all the steps to follow.
-One of the biggest challenges we faced early-on, was the distrust of energy stakeholders to the new-born technology.
-Quickly, we realized that we need to demonstrate, show something that people can see/touch and offer a specific, clear business case and market value.
+One of the biggest challenges we faced early on was the distrust of energy stakeholders to the new-born technology.
+Quickly, we realized that we need to demonstrate, show something that people can see/touch and offer a specific, clear business case, and market value.

 At what stage of development is Pylon Network currently at?
 What are the next steps?

-Currently, Pylon Network is at a very exciting period.
+Currently, Pylon Network is in a very exciting period.
 We find ourselves – a year after the start of the demonstrations with GoiEner – transitioning to the commercialization stage, while preparing the scale-up of our operations (both geography-wise and market-wise).

 Looking back to what we achieved during the past year, this was a very successful demonstration from many perspectives: